sci-42ver/SICP_SDF/sicp_notes.md

 ## cs61as
 The latest should be CS "61AS" spring 2016 since 'CS "61AS" fall 2016' has nothing.
 I only check labs without checking Homework, Quizzes and Retakes

+I skipped https://cs.brown.edu/courses/cs017/content/docs/racket-style.pdf since this is not the main part to learn for SICP.
 - Syllabus
   - uses Racket
   - > Lessons also link to external readings drawn from *SICP and old CS 61A lecture notes*'